|

 those four big planets cause

-In that case, the orbital distance will be shown to be caused by
+this problem.
+In that case, the orbital distance will be shown to

-two fundamental factors, not just one.
-The first factor is the
+be caused by two fundamental factors, not just one.
+The first

-factor I showed above, where each planet orbits the Sun and all
+factor is the factor I showed above, where each planet orbits the

-the planets below it.
-The second factor is the charge interaction
+Sun and all the planets below it.
+The second factor is the charge

-between planets, which adds a variance to the first factor.
+interaction between planets, which adds a variance to the first

-multiplying the mass of the body times its density.
-This is
+be calculated by multiplying the mass of the body times its

 is dimensionally the same as mass.
 This is one of the hidden